ErfanMomeniii/diffiehellman/README.md

 <b>diffiehellman</b> is a lightweight package that provides an implementation of [diffie-hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) algorithm in Go. for seeing usages check [this](https://pkg.go.dev/github.com/erfanmomeniii/diffiehellman).
 <p align="justify">
 The Diffie-Hellman is a key-exchange protocol that enables two parties communicating over a public channel to establish a mutual secret without transmitting it over the internet.
-It allows the two parties to use a public key to encrypt and decrypt their conversation or data using symmetric cryptography
+It allows the two parties to use a public key to encrypt and decrypt their conversation or data using symmetric cryptography.
 </p>
 <p align="justify">
 It is widely used in protocols such as Secure Shell (SSH), Internet Protocol Security (IPSec), and Public Key Infrastructure (PKI) to facilitate secure key exchange and enhance data confidentiality over public networks.